mila-iqia/COVI-AgentSim/README.md

 All experiments are reproducible given a random seed.
 Use the random seeds given in the config files (don't change anything) in order to reproduce the same results in the paper.

+## How to make plots?

+All plots are in jupyter notebooks in the `notebooks` directory.

 ## How to run tests?
 From the root of `simulator`, run:
 ```